za3k/za3k.com/hack-a-day-rules.md

 - Brainstorm future projects every once in a while.
 - Pay attention to which projects you're finding fun or not.
 I learned a lot about what makes me tick.
 - Be flexible.
 Don't pick projects ahead of time.
 Go where your explorations take you.
 - Set aside time for Hack-A-Day.
-Set aside time for NOT hacking, and hanging with friends or playing videogames :).
+Set aside time for *not* hacking, and hanging with friends or playing videogames :).